jonnicwolf/jonnicwolf/README.md

 ### Hi there 👋

-I'm Jon, please call me Fezz.
-I specialize in web development and I'm currently working on a a Hex Chess game built in React.
-I program in JavaScript, Python, Swift and GoLang!
+I'm Fezz!
+I'm a full stack web dev.
+Check my live works [here](https://jonnicwolf.dev) I'm currently working on [Secrets of the Cartomancer](https://cartomancerssecrets.netlify.app) I program in JavaScript, Python, Swift and GoLang!

 In addition to my professional work, I'm a huge motorsports, boxing and football fan.
 When I'm not coding, I can be found mountain biking, swimming, or powerlifting.

+- 📫 How to reach me: jonnicwolf@gmail.com | [LinkedIn](https://www.linkedin.com/in/jonathannarine/)
-- 🔭 Currently working on a chess game where the board is made of hexagons (look up hex-chess/ glinski's chess) $ hexChess.react
+- 🔭 I'm also working on a chess game where the board is made of hexagons (look up hex-chess/ glinski's chess) $ hexChess.react
 - 🌱 I’m currently learning Swift
+- 🤔 I’m looking for help with [hexChess](https://github.com/jonnicwolf/hexChess.react)
 <!--
 **jonnicwolf/jonnicwolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.